 Michigan Fresh: Using, Storing, and Preserving Garlic (HNI116)

-Depending on its age and variety, whole garlic bulbs will keep fresh for about a month if stored properly.
-Inspect the bulb frequently and remove any cloves that appear to be dried out or moldy.
+- Depending on its age and variety, whole garlic bulbs will keep fresh for about a month if stored Inspect the bulb frequently, and remove any cloves that appear to be dried out or moldy.
 Breaking the bulb reduces its shelf life to just a few days.

-To prevent cross-contamination, keep garlic away from raw meat and meat juices.
+- Keep garlic away from raw meat and juices to prevent cross-contamination.

 How to preserve